How To Do In-Store Shelf Testing

 With these metrics analyzed, and different shelving setups tested, you can define what does – or doesn’t work.
 By refining the arrangement and design, the efficiency and enjoyability of the system can be maximized – giving you the greatest possible impact on the consumer.

-Overall, the combination of biometrics as a method of investigation is where real, valuable insights can be found.
+Overall, the combination of biosensors as a method of investigation is where real, valuable insights can be found.
 The strength of the findings ensures that in-store testing doesn’t have to be an endless battle – robust conclusions last the test of time.